Important Dates & Information:

 ARCH 703 – Virtual Engagement in Digital Technologies (3 credits) - The seminar covers a range of topics that include generative design, algorithmic design, scripting, parametric modeling, BIM, simulation, and analysis.
 Beyond the introduction to specific software packages, the course develops a framework for different design methodologies and the relation to complex and dynamic geometry.

-ARCH 714 – Masters if Science in Architecture Proseminar - The course engages interdisciplinary work, projects and scholarship related to the MS areas of concentration (digital technologies, material systems, conservation, and design health) - through lectures, class discussion, and guest lectures including experts in the MS concentration areas.
+ARCH 714 – Masters of Science in Architecture Proseminar - The course engages interdisciplinary work, projects and scholarship related to the MS areas of concentration (digital technologies, material systems, conservation, and design health) - through lectures, class discussion, and guest lectures including experts in the MS concentration areas.

 ARCH 700 – MS Practicum in Digital Technologies - The course applies knowledge attained from the prerequisite courses towards project-based work in a ‘design laboratory’ setting.
 Students work individually and collaboratively on topics framed by the faculty’s research focus.

-739-101 – MS Capstone in Digital Technologies - The capstone course is an intensive team-based research project under the direction of the capstone faculty.
+ARCH 739 – MS Capstone in Digital Technologies - The capstone course is an intensive team-based research project under the direction of the capstone faculty.
 The project is intended to be related to the research of the faculty as a means to investigate innovative aspects for the application of digital technologies.
 This work will be executed collaboratively in a format defined by the scope and demands of the project.

 In addition to dedicated courses within the concentration, students are able to take 4 elective courses to advance their knowledge of related topics.
 A minimum of two of these electives must be university electives that allow for a connection to the university at large and expands respect for research methodologies beyond the discipline.